AlynMing/grader-hiring-task/task-2/android/list-of-features.md

 ### AND102 Assignment: Wordle

-All CodePath assignments will have a grading guide.
-This guide will serve as our basis in giving points - full points or partial points.
-Check out each feature below and how we should be grading each feature shown in the video.
+These are the features that the students will work on this assignment.

-The following are required features
+The following are **required** features

 - [ ] **User has 3 chances to guess a random 4 letter word**
 - [ ] **After 3 guesses, user should no longer be able to submit another guess**
 - [ ] **After each guess, user sees the "correctness" of the guess**
 - [ ] **After all guesses are taken, user can see the target word displayed**

-The following are optional features.
+The following are **optional** features.

 - [ ] User can toggle betweeen different word lists
 - [ ] User can see the 'correctness' of their guess through colors on the word